jamesbmayr/bluejay/README.md

 <li>The external platform then redirects the popup to the <code>redirect</code> parameter, which must match the one on file in your developer settings.
 Believe it or not, I'm using a Google Apps Script for this.
 The platform will send the authorization <code>code</code> as a query parameter.</li>
 <li>I have a Google Apps Script that captures and logs this request.
 It splits the <code>state</code> parameter into the bluejay url and the platform API <code>secret</code>, and uses the authorization <code>code</code> parameter sent from the platform.</li>
 <li>The Google Apps Script page returns a tiny HTML page with a &lt;script&gt; that automatically redirects to bluejay's <code>/authorization</code> endpoint, with an <code>embeddedPost</code> parameter.</li>
-<li>The bluejay server parses this request's <code>embeddedPost</code> parameter and sends an API request to the external platform with the authorization <code>code</code> received earlier.</li>
+<li>This page sends uses proxyRequest to send the <code>embeddedPost</code>  to the bluejay server, which sends an API request to the external platform with the authorization <code>code</code> received earlier.</li>
 <li>The platform finally responds with the actual <code>access_token</code>, <code>refresh_token</code>, and <code>expiration</code>.</li>
-<li>The bluejay server saves the results of this to a tiny, temporary "database" - an Object in application memory - under the user's session id.</li>
+<li>The bluejay server sends these results back to the /authorization page, which immediately stores them in localStorage.</li>
-<li>The main bluejay window has actually been short-polling the server this whole time, and now that there is a value set in the "database" for the user's session id, the page finally gets a success response: the <code>access_token</code>, <code>refresh_token</code>, and <code>expiration</code>.</li>
-<li>On the front-end, bluejay saves these values to <code>CONFIGURATION_LIBRARY</code>.</li>
+<li>The main bluejay window has actually been checking localStorage this whole time, and now that there is a value set for this data, the page finally saves these values to <code>CONFIGURATION_LIBRARY</code>.</li>
-<li>It also automatically closes the popup window from before.</li>
+<li>It also announces that it was a success, and automatically closes the popup window from before.</li>
 </ol>
 <br>